Generalized Meta-Analysis for Multiple Regression Models Across Studies with Disparate Covariate Information: Simulations

-Finally, we conduct a third set of simulation studies to obtain more insight into results from the real data analysis (Section \ref{sec:Real Data Analysis}).
-Here, the settings are identical as before except we assume there are only two studies: study-I fits the maximal logistic regression model involving all the three covariates and study-II involves only two covariates, namely $X_1$ and $X_2$.
-We assume $\bf\rho_{I}=\bf\rho_{II}=\bf\rho_{b}$.
+Finally, we conduct additional simulation studies to obtain more insight into results from the real data analysis (Section \ref{sec:Real Data Analysis}).
+Here, the settings are similar to before except we assume there are only two studies: study-I fits the maximal logistic regression model involving all the three covariates and study-II involves only two covariates, namely $X_1$ and $X_2$.
+We assume $\rho_{I}=\rho_{II}=\rho_{b}$.
 In our estimation, we further considered an added complexity to account for study specific intercept terms for the maximal logistic regression model

 so that the prevalence of the outcome, $\mbox{pr}(Y=1)$, could be different across the two studies.
-In this setting, the maximal set of parameters that are to be estimated through GMeta can be defined as $\beta^{*}=(\beta_{0,\mbox{study-I}},\beta_{0,\mbox{study-II}},\beta_1,\beta_2,\beta_3)$.
+In this setting, the maximal set of parameters that are to be estimated through GENMETA can be defined as $\beta^{*}=(\beta_{0,\mbox{study-I}},\beta_{0,\mbox{study-II}},\beta_1,\beta_2,\beta_3)$.
 We simulated data using values of intercept parameters that are identical across the two models, but for estimation we allowed the intercept parameters to be different.
 For the sake of comparison, we also fitted a reduced model for study-I and conducted a standard multivariate meta-analysis of the underlying common parameters ($\theta_1$ and $\theta_2$) across the two studies.
 We assume the sample sizes for the two studies to be $n_{1}=500$ and $n_{2}=5000$, and that for the reference dataset to be $n=300$.